Press Brake Tooling Guide: Choose Punches, V-Dies and Tooling Quotes

 Understanding Press Brake Tooling Basics

 Press brake tooling consists of two main components: the punch (upper tool) and the die (lower tool).
 The punch presses the sheet metal into the die opening, creating the bend.
 The geometry of both tools determines the final bend angle, radius, and quality.
+For production tooling, compare standard CNC bending machine molds, special radius tooling and gooseneck punch profiles before ordering.

 The Punch (Upper Tool)